tpayne/devops-coord-framework/README.md

 The CD Process Flow
 -------------------
 When an update is detected to the component manifest, this kicks off the CD flow which then runs the integration and other release verification processes to ensure that the release stack is ready for deployment to production.
-This flow is shown below
+This pipeline flow is shown below.

 >![CD Process flow](https://github.com/tpayne/devops-framework/blob/master/src/main/resources/CDFrameworkProcessFlow.jpg)